 The problem of computer displays

-Personal computers are great tools for office activities, for Internet activities and many other uses, but they have a big drawback: the monitor is still an electronic device and creates electromagnetic fields of many kinds that are unhealthy.
+Personal computers are great tools for office activities, for Internet activities and many other uses, but they have a big drawback: the monitor is still an electronic device and creates electromagnetic fields, or rsdiation, of many kinds that are unhealthy.

 From the beginning of the "computer revolution", about 1995, we have seen the gradual replacement of CRT (Cathode Ray Tube) monitors with LCD (Liquid Crystal Display) ones with a few improvements but not so many.